I am a veterinarian. I think a lot about pet loss.

 Give yourself permission to grieve.
 Accept that you were very close to your pet and recognize how much the pet meant to you.
 Place a memorial plaque to your pet in a favorite spot.
 This allows you to pay tribute to the pet that meant so much to you.
 Try to get plenty of rest, eat well and exercise.
 Surround yourself with positive friends who understand your loss and let them share your burden.
 Treat yourself to pleasurable activities.
 Be patient.
 Recognize that you will have relapses of grief and sadness.
 Remember that grief will pass and life will be pleasant again.
 Don’t be afraid to lean on friends and pet loss support groups.

 The degree and depth of your mourning process depends on your own personality as well as outside factors.
-Your age, how the pet died and the closeness of your relationship all play a part in the feeling you experience.
+Your age, how the pet died and the closeness of your relationship all play a part in the feelings you experience.
 Children are more resilient than adults and usually recover first.
 Older people have the most difficult time accepting the loss of a pet.

 As a parents you may feel uncomfortable talking about death to your kids.
 You may think that silence will spare your children some of the pain and sadness.
 But, this is wrong.
 The whole family needs to talk freely together, even if through tears.
 Kids develop deep bonds to their pets.
 Once their best friend is gone they need to be allowed personal grief and closure.

 The loss of a pet is often your child’s first need to confront the reality of death.
 We often do not realize how traumatic death is to a child because children do not express their emotions well.
 It is human nature to attempt to shield our children from grief.
 But this is rarely necessary because children, from an early age, begin to understand the concept of irretrievable loss and death.